 Whether you are buying a home for the first time or buying your sixth house, we have home loans to fit all needs and situations.

-Conventional loans are the go to option.
-They may be a little harder to qualify for versus an FHA loan but they typically end up being cheaper in the long run.
+Conventional loans are the go to option for home loans.
+They may be a little harder to qualify for versus an FHA loan but they typically end up being the cheaper of home loans in the long run.
 You can avoid paying private mortgage insurance with down payments greater than 20%.

-FHA or “Federal Housing Administration” is a government administered loan that is easy to qualify for.
+FHA or “Federal Housing Administration” are government administered home loans that are easy to qualify for.
 They require low down payments and allow lower credit scores, but are generally more expensive to own over long periods of time.
 This is because they feature a funding fee as well as increased mortgage insurance requirements to protect the lender from default.

 First Time Home Buyers Loans